 The common misconception, even in the medical community, is that heartburn is the result of too much acid in the stomach, however, this is rarely the case (Hyperchlorhydria does exist but is very uncommon).

 So, I know what you are thinking, 'how can low stomach acid cause heartburn?'

-Longterm, this can lead to malnutrition due to malabsorption, leaky gut (resulting in allergies and/or chronic inflammatory conditions), dysbiosis, and esophageal irritation.
+Longterm, this can lead to malnutrition due to malabsorption, intestinal permeability, dysbiosis, SIBO, and esophageal irritation.